Get Smart, Not Desperate: How to Write a College Paper in Just One Night

 3. Add in supporting information

 Theories, theses, statistics, quotes—it's often mandatory to include info from outside sources to back up your statements or ideas.
 Check all your notes from class throughout the semester for anything you can use in your paper.
 If needs be, beg a classmate to see their notes too.
-Also, try to remember if you passed anything in your previous class readings or research that could be useful.
+Also, try to remember if you read anything in your class notes or research that could be useful.
 Don't forget to cite your sources.

 However, it's important to remember - no matter how desperate you are, absolutely NEVER steal or plagiarize another person's work.
 Besides being dishonest, you run the risk of your paper receiving an instant fail grade.
 Professors can quickly pick up when students submit work that isn't their own, and there is even software available today that can detect plagiarism.
 Don't do it, it's just not worth it.